sygmaprotocol/sygma-sdk/README.md

 With this addresses you can use our SDK with the `basic fee` setup.

+After that, you can watch the logs an see your funds being transfer from one of the networks to the other.

 ## Checking the examples folder

 There is a folder with examples ready to be used for the SDK.
 Currently we have two working with our current local setup.
 If you decide that is not for you, here is a little guide to get you started with our SDK.